GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 An `entitlement` establishes an `entity's` right to a particular service or benefit provided.

+## entity

+An `entity` represents a primary, independently managed unit within the system, such as a client, vendor, or partner, with which the organisation maintains a direct management relationship.

+## Field

+A structure for capturing information on transactional data associated with an entity.

+## Hybrid List

+A table of key/value pairs from which entity transactional data can be assigned.

 ## tenantAdmin

 A built-in role that provides full control of an Iris instance.

+## User

+A person that is authorised to use Iris.